dspasibenko/sencode/README.md

 This law simply states that the more people who can see a problem, the higher the likelihood that someone will have seen and solved the problem before, or something very similar.

+## §48.
+Unclear decision making process indicates the avoiding responsibility
+If the decision making process is not clear or there is no individual who makes decisions the avoiding of responsibility takes place.

+A decision can be made by an individual person, or by a group of individuals via a voting process.
+Either way the individual or a group of the individual shares their responsibilities for the decision.
+If there is no such individual or the group doesn’t have the process established and documented the avoiding responsibility takes place.

+Avoiding responsibility is not healthy because it encourages not owning mistakes by not being accountable for our flaws.
+There is a real danger that we will not learn from them and will make the very same mistakes over and over again.
+Even worse, a wrong self-conception can be adopted by lying to themself and, thus, will not give people room to improve and grow.
+By removing ourselves from a potential role in the problem we also remove ourselves from creating a potential solution.
+That, in turn, will take from us the satisfaction and joy to solve problems ourselves and overcome hurdles.

+In short - avoiding responsibility is a demotivator.

 ---
 This work is licensed under a [Creative Commons Attribution 4.0 International License](LICENSE.md). <img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-sa.png" alt="drawing" width="88"/>